 1. Naturally Curly

 Trying to figure out how to style your layered hair with curls?
 Well, if you’ve got naturally curly hair, styling your layers is all about defining your bouncy ringlets.
 If you love the curly look but don’t have the natural texture, you can achieve temporary curls via a curling wand or get a perm to fake the bounce.
-When styling, infuse your curly, layered hair with moisture by using some of the Bed Head by TIGI On The Rebound Curl Recall Cream.
+When styling, infuse your curly, layered hair with moisture by using Bed Head by TIGI On The Rebound Curl Recall Cream.
 It’ll work to transform your curls into soft and workable ringlets.

 2. Messy, Shaggy Layers

 Getting layers on straight hair is a great way to recreate that model off duty look.
 Adding layers can give your mane more movement as the layers allow for any natural waves to show up.
 We suggest giving your hair an extra day or two between washing to get that naturally piecey look.
-If you find that your layered hair is oily, give it a good refresh by using some of the Dove Style+Care Volume and Fullness Dry Shampoo.
+If you find that your layered hair is oily, give it a good refresh by using Dove Style+Care Volume and Fullness Dry Shampoo.

 3. Smooth and Sleek